 Lake Sorell Anglers Access

 REGION: CENTRAL

+Lake Sorell Angling Regulations

+To fish in any open public inland water in Tasmania you must hold a current Inland Angling Licence unless you are under 14 years of age.
+Inland Fishing Code.

+Species Minimum size Bag limit

+Brown trout, Rainbow trout 300 mm 12

+\Combined daily bag limit of 12 fish for both species combined.

+Method Season

+Fly fishing Artificial lures From the first Saturday in August to the Sunday nearest the 30th April.

+Waters always closed to fishing: Mountain Creek, Dogs Head Creek, Silver Plains Creek flowing into Lake Sorell and for a radius of 50 m below where that water flows into Lake Sorell.
+The section of the canal connecting lakes Sorell and Crescent between the Lake Sorell outlet gates and Interlaken Road (C527).

 Background

 Lake Sorell is a large (53 square kilometres), shallow lake at an elevation of 800 m above sea level.
 Closed to fishing in 1995 due to the discovery of European carp, the lake was reopened in 2020.
 The lake is surrounded by grassy woodlands with extensive marshes around the northern and western shores.
 The water in Lake Sorell is naturally turbid but can be clear in the marshes during spring.

 Recreational Fishery Management

-Due to the activities of the Carp Management Program (CMP), the population of trout is low at the time of reopening the lake to fishing (2020).
+Due to the activities of the Carp Management Program (CMP), the population of trout is low at the time of reopening the lake to fishing.
 The trout population is anticipated to recover naturally over a number of seasons.
-Typically, Lake Sorell trout are in the 500g - 2kg size range and are in excellent condition.
-The population is predominantly brown trout with a small number of rainbow trout present.
+Lake Sorell trout are generally in the 1-2kg size range and are in excellent condition, however larger trout over 2kg are also present.
+The population is predominantly brown trout with a small number of rainbow trout.

 Carp and Pest Fish Management

+Lake Sorell.
+In 2023 carp were declared functionally eradicated from Lake Sorell.
+This means that the few, if any, carp remaining in the lake are unable to breed.

-A huge effort has been undertaken to eradicate European carp from and no spawning occurred in spring 2019.
-Anglers can help reduce the spread of pests in Tasmanian waterways.
-It is an offence to use fish or fish products for bait or to transfer fish between waters.
-Significant penalties apply.
-Carp remain a controlled fish - please report any sighting or capture as soon as possible to the Inland Fisheries Service on 0438 338 530.
+Carp are a controlled fish - please report any sighting or capture as soon as possible to the Inland Fisheries Service on 0438 338 530.

 Angling Notes

 Artificial lure and fly-fishing are permitted methods at Lake Sorell.
 Bait fishing is prohibited.
 As the lake is shallow lure casting and trolling around the rocky shores and reefs is recommended.
 Fly-fishing with wet flies during the spring and early summer will also be effective.
-Trout stocks will be low in the early 2020's but will recover over time.
-Access to marsh fishing will be limited initially due to the presence of CMP barrier nets blocking access for fish.
-The CMP will remove the barrier nets when the program is complete.

 Native Fish Management

 The Golden galaxias (Galaxias auratus) is endemic to Lakes Sorell and Crescent.
 This species is listed as rare under the Tasmanian Threatened Species Protection Act 1995.

-Lake Sorell Angling Regulations

-To fish in any open public inland water in Tasmania you must hold a current Inland Angling Licence unless you are under 14 years of age.
-A summary of the regulations are contained within the Tasmanian Inland Fishing Code.

-Species Minimum size Bag limit Brown trout, Rainbow trout 300 mm 12

-Combined daily bag limit of 12 fish for both species combined.

-Method Season Fly fishing Artificial lures From the first Saturday in August to the Sunday nearest the 30th April.
-Note: Temporary closure periods may be required to achieve eradication of carp.

-Waters always closed to fishing: Mountain Creek, Dogs Head Creek, below where that water flows into Lake Sorell.
-The section of the canal connecting lakes Sorell and Crescent between the Lake Sorell outlet gates and Interlaken Road (C527).

-Protect Our Waters

-Recreational anglers have a responsibility to look after fisheries resources for the benefit of the environment and future generations.

-- Do not bring live or dead fish, fish products, animals or aquatic plants into Tasmania. - Do not bring any used fishing gear or any other freshwater recreational equipment that may be damp, wet or contain water into Tasmania.
+Recreational Use Three boat ramps, camping and public toilets are provided on Crown Land at Dago Point.
+Protect Our Waters Recreational anglers have a responsibility to look after fisheries resources for the benefit of the environment and future generations. - Do not bring live or dead fish, fish products, animals or aquatic plants - Do not bring any used fishing gear or any other freshwater recreational equipment that may be damp, wet or contain water into Tasmania.
 Check, clean and dry your fishing equipment before entering Tasmania. - Do not transfer any freshwater fish, frogs, tadpoles, invertebrates or plants between inland waters. - Check your boat, trailer, waders and fishing gear for weed and other pests that should not be transferred before moving between waters. - Do not use willow (which is a plant pest) as a rod support as it has the ability to propagate from a strike.

-Code of Conduct

-- Be aware of and comply with fishing regulations.
-Respect the rights of other anglers and users.
+Code of Conduct - Be aware of and comply with fishing regulations. - Respect the rights of other anglers and users.